TplusA/Streamplayer/README.md

 Whenever a new stream URL starts playing or its playback speed is changed, the
 <tt>de.tahifi.Streamplayer.Playback.NowPlaying</tt> signal is sent.
 It contains
-the stream ID and URL, any meta data, and a flag that tells whether or not the URL FIFO is full.
+the stream ID and URL, and a flag that tells whether or not the URL FIFO is full.
 The flag allows _drcpd_ to determine whether or not it makes sense to try and push the next stream URL.

 Whenever a stream is stopped or paused, a corresponding
 <tt>de.tahifi.Streamplayer.Playback.Stopped</tt> or